 Six-digit number for wire to UK.

-The SOW outlines specific services a vendor is expected to perform, by indicating the type, level and quality of service, the deliverable(s), as well as the time schedule required.
+The SOW outlines specific services a supplier is expected to perform, by indicating the type, level and quality of service, the deliverable(s), as well as the time schedule required.

 (Society for Worldwide Inter-bank Financial Telecommunication).
 Also known as BIC Code (Bankers Identifier Code): contains either eight or eleven alphanumeric characters.

-The registered business name and/or legal entity in which a vendor enters into contracts.
+The registered business name and/or legal entity in which a supplier enters into contracts.
 This applies to sole proprietors and limited liability corporations (incorporations) and partnerships.

-- For vendors that are registered with a CRA Business Registration Number (BRN) or GST / HST #, your company / vendor name should match that registered name.
+- For suppliers that are registered with a CRA Business Registration Number (BRN) or GST / HST #, your company / supplier name should match that registered name.

 The terms “Supplier” and “Vendor” are used interchangeably.